Blending Supervised and Reinforcement Fine-Tuning with Prefix Sampling: A Unified View on SFT and RFT

-In the mainstream LLM training pipeline, SFT and RFT are typically regarded as two distinct stages, each with its own objectives and methodologies.
-This section is intended to demonstrate that, despite originating from different theoretical foundations, the core dynamics of their parameter updates are inherently consistent.
-The demonstration lays the foundation for the unified training framework we subsequently propose in Sec.~\ref{sec:method}.
-For simplicity, we only consider the training objective and its gradient calculated with one data point, \textit{i.e.}, one response in SFT or one rollout in RFT.
-We use $t$ to denote the token index in that data point and use the $\pi_{\theta}$ to represent the optimized model.
+In the mainstream LLM training pipeline, SFT and RFT are typically regarded as two distinct stages.
+This section demonstrates that, despite originating from different theoretical foundations, the core dynamics of their parameter updates are inherently consistent.
+For simplicity, we only consider the training for one data point.
+We use $t$ to denote the token index in that data point and use the $\pi_{\theta}$ to represent the model to optimize.